ZoomInfo

 These enhancements reduce manual workload while increasing precision, enabling GTM teams to operate with greater agility and strategic clarity.

 ZoomInfo is built for revenue operators who want action, not theory.
-It’s a B2B data engine wired to drive GTM with verified contacts, firmographics, intent signals, and integrations that actually plug into your CRM without creating more work.
+It's a B2B data engine wired to drive GTM with verified contacts, firmographics, intent signals, and CRM integrations.
+GTM Workspace unifies prospecting, engagement, and pipeline management with CoPilot (an AI assistant that surfaces insights, automates workflows, and guides seller actions in real time), while GTM Studio provides a customizable environment for orchestrating go-to-market motions at scale.

 Outbound teams get cleaner plays.
 Less waste, more precision.
 That's how Outreach improved connect rates 7X in just three weeks, and cut their time to reach decision-makers by 67%.
 Inbound teams get enriched lead records, routed to the right reps, backed by ABM data that shows which accounts are heating up.